garethr/snykly/README.md

 ## Vulnerable?

 The application, and the associated image, have a few known vulnerabilities.
 We can use Snyk to detect them.
-In this case we're testing the image uploaded to GCR, as well as catching Go and configuration issues by importing this source repository into Snyk.
+In this case we're testing the image uploaded to GCR, testing the Go code using GitHub Actions and checking for configuration issues by importing the source repository into Snyk.

 ![Snykly in Snyk](assets/snyk.png)